generalustelaru/ophir-2d/RULES.md

 On your turn, you may move once or twice or fail to do so.

 You move by dragging and releasing the ship figure:
 - Dragging it inside its current zone does not count as moving.
 You can do that to reposition it.
 - Dragging it over into a different zone will:
-      - a. highlight the zone as restricted if it's not adjacent, if you're trying to backtrack, or if you're out of moves.
+  - a) highlight the zone as restricted if it's not adjacent, if you're trying to backtrack, or if you're out of moves.
-      - b. highlight it as valid and, if other ships are present, display a die face showing the influence threshold you'd need to match to enter it.
+  - b) highlight it as valid and, if other ships are present, display a die face showing the influence threshold you'd need to match to enter it.

 When you release your ship over a restricted zone, it will only move back to where you picked it.
 This is not considered movement.

 When you release your ship over a valid zone, your move counter will decrease by 1, then:
 - If the zone is vacant, your ship rests where you dropped it, your movement is successful, and the zone's actions become available.
 - If the zone is occupied, you'll first roll your influence *die* (automatically), then:
-      - a.
-If your new influence value is at least equal to the highest influence between the ships present there, again, your ship successfully moves and you gain access to the new zone's actions.
+  - a) If your new influence value is at least equal to the highest influence between the ships present there, again, your ship successfully moves and you gain access to the new zone's actions.
-      - b.
-If your new influence is lower than the highest, then your ship will return to its departure zone.
+  - b) If your new influence is lower than the highest, then your ship will return to its departure zone.
 All players with threshold-level influence in the destination zone will lose 1 influence.
 Also, if this attempt has expended your second move, you'll lose access to actions you might have gained after your first move attempt.

 What to consider before committing to a move:
 - If the destination's influence threshold is too high, you might want to take another approach, both in terms of movement and actions, especially if you risk losing access to currently available actions (i.e., your first move was successful).
 - If a zone has a low influence threshold, then moving into it might be beneficial, as it's a chance for you to increase your influence value if it's low.
 Remember, your influence value can also be a threshold for other players wishing to enter your zone.

 You can always examine everyone's influence by looking at the die face next to their player card.